svewap/nnrestapi/Documentation/Annotations/Annotations/60_Upload.rst

    @Api\Upload( option )

-Where ``option`` can have one of the following expressions to either define a direct filepath, a custom Class to return the upload-path or the key to a configuration in the TypoScript setup:
+Where ``option`` can have one of the following expressions to either define a direct file path, a custom Class to return the upload-path or the key to a configuration in the TypoScript setup:

 +--------------------------------------------------------+----------------------------------------------------------------+